Neighborhood Services

 The Neighborhood Services team for the 48th ward is dedicated to assisting our constituents in navigating bureaucracy, making connections with community partners, and ensuring that city services meet the needs of our neighbors.
 We are responsible for processing 311 service requests, fulfilling constituent inquiries, and reaching out to city departments on behalf of the constituents we serve.

-Our team strives to respond to inquiries within 2-3 business days, and we are proud to maintain a phone pick-up rate of over 90%.
+Our team strives to respond to inquiries within 2-3 business days, and we are proud to maintain a phone pick-up rate of over 90% during regular business hours.

 Service Requests